Emil105105/python-rsa/README.md

 # Python RSA
-RSA in python only with the standard library (or other random number generator)
+RSA in python3.8+ only with the standard library (or other random number generator)

 rsa.py -> RSA algorithm as importable functions without comments